prolic/HumusAmqp/docs/articles/exchanges.rst

 A commonly asked question about RabbitMQ clients is "how to execute a piece of code after a message is received".

-Message publishing with Bunny happens in several steps:
+Message publishing with HumusAmqp happens in several steps:

 -  AMQPExchange::publish takes a payload and various metadata attributes